Teaching is my passion. And passion is my craft.

 This is also one of the books I always read to my girls when tucking them to bed.
 I want them to grow up appreciating the efforts of others especially to people giving their whole life in line to help others.

-As a teacher reading this book particularly uplifting and admirable.
+As a teacher reading, this book is particularly uplifting and admirable.
 This book will surely give you a glimpse of how tireless teachers teach for the sake of their students.
 Even teachers go through personal issues but they set it aside in order to educate students and shape them to be the best they can be.

 It is truly a heart-tugging story that will keep you in touch with your emotions and will make you grateful for having the opportunity to teach and touch the lives of your students.